Handgun Caliber Comparison

 Reloadability Factor5

-The .357 Magnum was developed in 1934 and released the next year as “the most powerful handgun cartridge” you could buy.
+The .357 Magnum was developed in 1934 and introduced the following year as touted to be “the most powerful handgun cartridge” available.
 Some shooters, wanting to impress their friends, said that you needed to wear gloves when you shot it due to its vicious recoil.
 This is a matter of conjecture, not to mention personal taste.
 I have owned, or do own, .357 revolvers and will testify that it does kick like a mule with the right loads but is by no means uncontrollable.
 With the advent of more powerful rounds like the .44 Magnum, .460 S&W Magnum, .480 Ruger, .45 Casull etc., the .357 seems downright tame.

 What really got the .357 going in terms of sales was when Phil Sharpe and others traveled around the world, hunting all types of big game with an 8 ⅜ inch Registered Magnum .357.
-The heavy-recoiling cartridge was on its way to a reputation it still carries today.
-Some revolver aficionados call it the ultimate cartridge and reloaders have a field day with it.
-From deer to larger game where permitted, the .357 is still many handgunners’ go-to cartridge.
+This contributed significantly to its enduring reputation.
+Revered by revolver enthusiasts as the ultimate cartridge, reloaders find it particularly rewarding.
+Whether for deer or larger game where permitted, the .357 Magnum remains a preferred choice among handgunners.

 This Load: The load described here is, perhaps, the most effective .357 round out there for all-around use.
 It is important to note that many police agencies who issued the .357 used some form of 125-grain loading.
 There are both heavier and lighter bullets loaded in the .357, but the 125-grain is a great place to start.